iWasAWizard/BEND/README.md

 ./scripts/list-models.sh

 # Download the GGUF files for a model (e.g., llama3)
-./scripts/download-model.sh llama3
+./scripts/download-gguf-model.sh llama3

-# Create the .env file and configure the stack to use the chosen model
+# Configure the stack to use the chosen model
 ./scripts/switch-model.sh llama3
 ```